← Back to writing

 Alex Schubert has recently mapped four late-stage clinical workflows that are obvious candidates for LLM automation: regulatory affairs ($17B annual spend), pharmacovigilance ($8B), clinical trial programming ($3B), and medical writing ($5B) [4].
 Together, these functions account for more than $30 billion in annual spend, roughly 10% of global pharma R&D. His broader point is important: a large share of R&D spend sits downstream of discovery, while AI-native capital has overwhelmingly concentrated upstream.

-What this means for the industry and for investors
+Implications the industry and for investors

 What I would look for